2 euro commemorative coins

-Up to the end of 2022, four hundred and seventy-seven variations of €2 commemorative coins have been issued.
+Up to the end of 2024, 548 variations of €2 commemorative coins have been issued.
 Finland, Italy, Luxembourg, San Marino and the Vatican City are the only countries to have released at least one commemorative coin every year since 2004.

-The €2 commemorative coins have become collectibles, but are different from commemorative coins with a face value different from €2, which are officially designated as "collector coins", not intended for circulation and usually made of precious metals.
+Though they have become collectibles, €2 commemoratives are different from non-standard denomination commemorative euro coins, which are officially designated as "collector coins", not intended for circulation and usually made of precious metals.

 Regulations and restrictions

 Commemorative coins shall bear a different national design from that of the regular coins and shall only commemorate subjects of major national or European relevance.
 Commemorative coins issued collectively by all Member States whose currency is the euro shall only commemorate subjects of the highest European relevance and their design shall be without prejudice to the possible constitutional requirements of these Member States.
 The 2-euro coin constitutes the most suitable denomination for this purpose, principally on account of the large diameter of the coin and its technical characteristics, which offer adequate protection against counterfeiting.

 The basis for the euro coins is derived from a European recommendation from 2003, which allowed changing the national obverse sides of euro coins from 1 January 2004 onwards.

 Regarding them, a series of restrictions apply: